dariusmehri/Illegal-Conversions-in-NYC-and-the-Shift-from-Outer-to-Inner-Boroughs/README.md

 <img width="1064" height="660" alt="image" src="https://github.com/user-attachments/assets/5b3f2ba2-3d88-40d0-a4c1-64c9f0745678" />

-Illegal conversions in the 2020s reflect a mature and fully distributed pattern across New York City, with activity spanning Queens, Brooklyn, and Manhattan.
+Illegal conversions in the 2020s reflect a mature and fully distributed pattern across New York City, with activity spanning Queens, Brooklyn, and Manhattan neighborhoods.
 While Flushing and Bay Terrace in Queens remain the leading hotspot, neighborhoods such as Bed-Stuy in Brooklyn and core Manhattan areas including Chelsea/Clinton, Midtown, and the Lower East Side also rank among the highest.

 Building class patterns show a convergence around the most adaptable structures, with two-family homes and walk-up apartments accounting for 39% of cases across boroughs, alongside emerging activity in mixed-use buildings (6.1% in Brooklyn) and store buildings (4.6% in Queens), indicating a growing extension of residential use into commercial spaces.